mongodb/specifications/source/index-management/index-management.rst

     name: Optional<string>;
   }

+  interface SearchIndexOptions {
+    // The name for this index, if present.
+    name: Optional<string>;
+  }

   /**
    * The following interfaces are empty but are provided as placeholders for drivers that cannot
    * add options in a non-breaking manner, if options are added in the future.